Ingest NDJSON data

-In this guide you'll learn how to ingest unstructured data, like NDJSON to Tinybird.
+In this guide you'll learn how to ingest unstructured NDJSON data into Tinybird.

-A typical scenario consists of having a document-based database, using nested records on your data warehouse or generatied events in JSON format from a web application
+A common scenario is having a document-based database, using nested records on your data warehouse or generated events in JSON format from a web application.

-For cases like this, we used to export the JSON objects as if they were a String in a CSV file, ingest them to Tinybird and then use the builtin JSON functions to prepare the data for realtime analytics as it was being ingested.
+For cases like this, the process used to be: Export the JSON objects as if they were a String in a CSV file, ingest them to Tinybird, and then use the built-in JSON functions to prepare the data for real-time analytics as it was being ingested.

-But this is not needed anymore, Tinybird accepts JSON imports by default!
+But this is not needed anymore, as Tinybird now accepts JSON imports by default!

-As an example for this guide, we will make use of this 100k rows NDJSON file, which contains events from an ecommerce website with different properties.
+This guide will use an example scenario including this 100k rows NDJSON file, which contains events from an ecommerce website with different properties.

 With the API